 Nicholas Wilton Paintings

 Nicholas Wilton was born in San Francisco and still lives and works in Southern California.
 He studied at the College of Creative Studies in Santa Barbara and holds a bachelors of fine arts from Art Center College of Design in Pasadena.
-His main themes in painting are abstract, colourful with some symbolism in each one of his paintings.
-His has been influenced from some artists but in the top of the list is Gerhard Richter.
+His main themes in painting are abstract, colorful with some symbolism in each one of his paintings.

-An older interview for Brene Brown Wilton suggested that “When I am making marks on a painting weather it be an abstract shape or something representational or recognizable I often just make it without trying too hard to decide if it is good or not beforehand.
-It is only after I make it that I back up and take a good look at it and decide if it fits or not.” when authenticity mentioned.
-In addition to that nature inspires him the most.
-“The seemingly random complexity of branches on a tree, the perfect spiral in a sea shell or the small miracle of an osprey plummeting from the sky to catch a silver fish with it’s talons all can take my breath away.” he explains.
-Enjoy.
+An older interview for Brene Brown, Wilton suggested that “When I am making marks on a painting weather it be an abstract shape or something representational or recognizable I often just make it without trying too hard to decide if it is good or not beforehand.
+It is only after I make it that I back up and take a good look at it and decide if it fits or not“.